open-horizon/open-horizon.github.io/docs/installing/adding_devices.md

 - Raspberry Pi A+, B+, 2B, Zero-W, or Zero-WH
 - MicroSD flash card (32 GB preferred)
 - An appropriate power supply for your device (2 Amp or greater preferred)
-- An internet connection for your device (wired or wifi).
+- An internet connection for your device (wired or WiFi).
-  **Note**: Some devices require extra hardware for supporting wifi.
+  **Note**: Some devices require extra hardware for supporting WiFi.
 - (optional) Sensor hardware: Many {{site.data.keyword.horizon}} edge services require specialized sensor hardware.

 ### Procedure